aiidateam/aiida-common-workflows/RelaxWorkChain/README.md

 This file should be the reference for all the plugins developers in order to implement their own `MyPluginRelaxationInputsGenerator`.
 It sets the standards for the syntax and illustrates the methods we expect in that class.

+The `SiestaRelaxWorkChain` returns some standardized outputs.
+It is intended to be a WorkChain that wraps the already existing siesta WorkChain that performs the relaxation.
+Its main task is to return the correct outputs (including standardized units), but, if necessary, it can contain more logic.
+A WorkChain of this kind is expected from all the plugin developers involved in the project, the standard outputs and units are explained inside the file `submission_siesta.py`.

 Please note this is just a proof of concept, at this stage.
-Not even the SiestaRelaxWorkChain (in the sense presented in this folder) exists.
+No SiestaRelaxWorkChain or SiestaRelaxationInputsGenerator exist at the moment.
+The relaxation of a structure is taken as an example, but the concepts discussed here can be applied to other simple property calculations (for instance the calculation of bands).

 Open questions (to be discussed):